 How to Build a Winter Capsule Wardrobe

 Building out a winter capsule wardrobe is also an approach that’s rooted in practicality.
-In fact, Nelson like to think of it as building out an intentional wardrobe—a mix of high-quality, timeless pieces that can be worn for years to come.
+In fact, Nelson likes to think of it as building out an intentional wardrobe—a mix of high-quality, timeless pieces that can be worn for years to come.
 But that doesn’t mean you can’t infuse individuality.
 If you prefer a lightweight puffer over a wool peacoat, by all means make that swap.
 And just because neutrals like black, gray, beige and white are generally the easiest to mix and match, that doesn’t mean you can’t opt for bright colors or prints that pop instead if that’s more your style.
 In other words, feel free to adjust any of the items on this list to meet your needs.

 Now, here are the winter capsule wardrobe questions to ask yourself to get started:

-What Are Your Current Go-To Pieces?
+Consider Your Current Go-To Pieces

 If you already find yourself reaching for midi skirts and chunky turtlenecks four days a week, then that’s probably a great place to start when building out your winter capsule wardrobe.
 Conversely, consider what basics are currently missing from your closet and why.
 For instance, do you wear skirts rather than jeans because you don’t love the feel of denim on your skin, or is it because all your old jeans just don’t fit quite right anymore?

-What Does Your Daily Schedule Actually Entail?
+Identify What Your Daily Schedule Actually Entails

 Are you heading into the office for meetings with clients or to a lecture hall for classes?
 Are you running errands all over town or all around the house trying to keep up with your two-year-old?
 Stock your closet mostly with pieces that work for those occasions—sleek trousers and blazers for work, comfortable shoes for walking and warm leggings for days on the go—so you won’t run out of options by Wednesday.

-What is Your Wardrobe Missing?
+What Is Your Wardrobe Missing?

 Once you’ve established what you already own and love, it’s time to fill in the gaps.
 Replace those jeans that don’t fit quite right, invest in a true winter coat and update your shoe selection to include pairs that are both comfortable and ready for whatever Mother Nature has in store.
 Nelson adds, “Regardless of your location, finding a mix of style and functionality is crucial throughout the season.”